Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Conclusion

 Furthermore, a higher level of depth can be pursued for the modeling of the mobility demand.
 In this work, a rather simplistic, constant daily demand for each building that corresponds to the current prognoses has been assumed.
 By drawing on recent studies and surveys on electric mobility, detailed insights can be introduced to the model to reach a more realistic representation, such as different consumer demand patterns (e.g., weekday/weekend), the inclusion of alternative charging possibilities (e.g., charging at work, or fast charging), and the temperature dependence of the auxiliary electricity consumption in BEVs (e.g., for heating in the car).
 As an advanced aspect, benefits from regulations that allow vehicle-to-grid services can be assessed.
 Moreover, further regulations that are partially in effect, such as blockage hours or discounted electricity prices for operating heat pumps, can be introduced to the model.
-The mentioned grid surcharge dynamics between the consumers and the grid operator can be also implemented within a multi-level or possibly iterative model.
+The mentioned grid surcharge dynamics between the consumers and the grid operator can also be implemented within a multi-level or possibly iterative model.
+For instance, various capacity pricing schemes for consumers can be implemented with ease, thereby investigating possible variations on the existing network tariff design that distributes grid costs on a cost-by-cause basis.

-In favor of computational tractability, the linear LinDistFlow model was adopted for the grid operation.
-In order to assess possible approximation errors that might emerge from this grid model, the framework can be extended with a subsequent power flow simulation for each time step.
-This way, a) the real grid losses can be quantified and compensated if necessary and b) the reliability of the grid reinforcement measures adopted in the optimization step can be evaluated.
-An open-source power flow analysis library such as \textit{pandapower}\footnote{\url{http://www.pandapower.org/}} could be incorporated after the optimization routine as part of an integrated workflow.
+The tractability of the model framework was demonstrated on an LV grid with a representative size.
+As an extension, it can also be applied on higher voltage grids, such as medium-voltage grids that span wider regions, where higher grid costs are expected.
+In this, tradeoffs between computability and the granular modeling of building components have to be carefully considered.
+If necessary, the time-series aggregation can be supplemented with a spatial clustering to alleviate the computational complexity.
 Additionally, the adopted deterministic approach for grid planning may be enhanced with robust optimization methods that ensure fail-safe operation over a broad set of load scenarios.
+Finally, the solution quality of the grid planning strategies obtained from the adopted methodology can be compared to existing heuristic methods within a comparative study.